Emerentius/open_with_primary_keyboard/README.md

 These scripts do just that.
 I've added wrappers for the affected programs that override the original executables and desktop files in these locations:

+* `~/bin/`  for binaries so it works in the terminal.
+  There is a generic wrapper in this repo called `run_exe_with_neo_keyboard_wrapper.sh`.
+This can be copied and renamed to the same name as the executable to be wrapped.
+It will figure out what to call from its own name.
+It just needs to be placed somewhere on the PATH before the actual executable.
-`~/bin/`  for binaries so it works in the terminal `~/.local/share/applications` so it works with GUI application shortcuts in Gnome
+* `~/.local/share/applications` so it works with GUI application shortcuts in Gnome